Give2Peer/g2p-server-symfony/README.md

 006 BAD_LOCATION         Provided location could not be resolved to coordinates 007 UNAVAILABLE_EMAIL    Email already taken
-008 EXCEEDED_QUOTA       User daily quota for that action was exceeded
+008 EXCEEDED_QUOTA       User daily quota for that action was exceeded 009 BAD_USERNAME         Provided username could not be found
 ```